-You don’t need to spend 20 dollars on a special cleaner for washing your make-up brushes.
-Whether you’re removing powder or liquid make-up remnants from your makeup brushes – for a thorough wash, just a little organic shampoo and water will do the trick.
-The most important thing is that you clean your makeup brushes as thoroughly as possible.
+You don’t need to spend 20 dollars on a special cleaner for washing your makeup brushes.
+Whether you’re removing powder or liquid makeup remnants from your makeup brushes – for a thorough wash, just a little organic shampoo and water will do the trick.
+The most important thing is to clean your makeup brushes as thoroughly as possible.

 Hold your brush under lukewarm water and gently rinse the soft bristles.
 This is the best way to remove the largest particles.

 Next, work a mild shampoo into the brush’s soft bristles.
 You don’t need more than a pea-sized drop.
 The mildest option is an organic shampoo.
 Use your fingers to work the shampoo into the bristles.
-As soon as the shampoo on your makeup brush begins foaming, wash by rinsing the brush until the water runs clear.
+When the shampoo on your makeup brush begins foaming, wash by rinsing the brush until the water runs clear.